jakkra/SmartMirror/README.md

 ## Running locally

 ### Set up config files
-1. Rename config.js.default to config.js and client/src/config.js.default to client/src/config.js
+1. Copy and rename config.js.default to config.js and client/src/config.js.default to client/src/config.js
-2. Fill in config.js and client/src/config.js.
+2. Edit config.js and client/src/config.js.
   (Unfortunately at the moment you need to mirror the config between the two files.)
   Select which modules/functions you want to enable.